klancer/catalog/README.md

 - *if first time running, you must add a category before adding an item

 ## Known issues
-- No validation on forms
+- limited validation on forms

 ## Possible improvements
 - Add an additional data model so that users can add Stores